 - Squanto is shunned by the Wampanoags and he never leaves the pilgrim’s side again and doesn’t venture outside of Plymouth for months.

-- In November, Squanto and Bradford embark on a trading expedition aboard a ship called the Swan to a native settlement called Monomoy, near what is now Pleasant Bay.
+- In November, Squanto and Bradford embark on a trading expedition aboard a ship called the Swan to a native settlement called Monomoy, near what is now Chatham.
 Bradford secures eight hogsheads of corn and beans from the natives during the expedition.

-- Just before leaving Pleasant Bay, Squanto suddenly becomes sick, developing a fever and bleeding from the nose, and he dies there within a few days.
+- Just before leaving Chatham, Squanto suddenly becomes sick, developing a fever and bleeding from the nose, and he dies there within a few days.
 Bradford believes Squanto died of natural causes but some historians think he was poisoned by order of Massasoit.

-- The pilgrims bury Squanto in an unmarked grave in an unknown location.
+- The pilgrims bury Squanto in an unmarked grave in an unknown location that is believed to be near what is now the historic Nickerson House in Chatham.

 Bradford, William.
 Of Plymouth Plantation.
 Privately Printed, 1856